pschraut/UnityScriptableObjectContainer/README.md

 add the ```CreateSubAssetMenuAttribute``` to the ScriptableObject type.

 You can add multiple ```CreateSubAssetMenuAttribute``` to add it to different containers.
-You can also specify the base-container type to add it a menu item to all types that inherit from that base-container.
+You can also specify the base-container type to add a menu item to all types that inherit from the base-container.
 ```CSharp
 [CreateSubAssetMenu(typeof(FruitContainer), menuName = "Fruit")]
 class Fruit : ScriptableObject